 Pellet therapy has been available in the United States since 1939.
 It is a sustainable delivery method for bioidentical hormone therapy and is an ideal hormone imbalance treatment that helps balance body chemistry and restores health and vitality in women suffering the symptoms of hormonal imbalances.
 The effect the pellets have is nearly identical to the way hormones are naturally produced in healthy 30-something year-old women.

 The long-lasting pellets make this form of hormone therapy especially easy and convenient.
-You only need to meet with your BodyLogicMD anit-aging physician every three to six months for an easy insertion.
-During the simple in-office procedure, the tiny pellets are inserted into the hip, buttock or bikini area.
+You only need to meet with your BodyLogicMD affiliated anti-aging physician every three to five months for an easy insertion.
+During the simple in-office procedure, the tiny pellets are inserted into the upper hip or buttock area.
 The small incision site requires just a small bandage.
-The pellets, which contain estradiol (the main estrogen hormone), react to the needs of your body by secreting additional hormones just as your body naturally would during periods of stress or exercise.
-In addition, with this form of hormone replacement treatment, the body.
+Pellets, which contain bioidentical estrogen or testosterone depending on the patient, react to the needs of your body by secreting additional hormones just as your body naturally would during periods of stress or exercise.

-Most patients notice a difference very quickly.
-However, it can take up to two weeks for the full affect to be felt.
-Results can last up to six months.
+Many patients notice a difference very quickly.
+However, it can take up to two weeks for the full affect to be felt, and results can last up to six months.
 Your physician will closely monitor your progress to ensure that you sustain proper hormone levels and to determine the timing for subsequent pellet insertions.

 Regardless of your menopause treatment methods, you can rest assured that your doctor will help you find relief from the uncomfortable symptoms and chronic health issues caused by your hormonal imbalance.

-Contact one of our highly trained bioidentical hormone doctors to schedule an appointment and learn more about how a hormonal replacement treatment plan can relieve your symptoms and improve your life.
+Contact one of the highly trained bioidentical hormone doctors in the BodyLogicMD network to schedule an appointment and learn more about how a hormonal replacement treatment plan can relieve your symptoms and improve your life.